kekePower/build.leia/README.md

 * You must be in the sudoers file
 	* Unless you want to install Kodi to your home directory.
 Then you'll have to edit the PREFIX setting and remove the sudo commands from the script.

-## Options

-### Fresh start

-The script will first check to see if you have the Kodi Leia source in the directory specified in **etc/build.leia.conf**.
-If it's not there, it will ask you if you want it to clone the source from Github.

-It will then ask you if you also want to compile the binary-addons later.

 ## Getting the source

 If you want to be on the cutting-edge, you can download the **master** branch.
 This will have a lot of bugs until the next major version is released.